Dissident Websites

 The following year I collected my student grant for the Michaelmas term and went off by merchant vessel round the stormy north of Scotland to Copenhagen.
 I was seasick.

 I stayed with my first and only girl-friend, Lone, for a while, and then went to an islet off Bornholm in the Baltic to stay with a schoolteacher friend (also working in summer at the Hostel).
-Lone came to visit, and, after I had known her for over a year, she permitted me to make love with her...or rather, since I was somewhat inept and a very delayed ejaculator, she taught me.
+Lone came to visit, and, after I had known her for over a year, she permitted me to make love with her...or rather, since I was somewhat inept and a very delayed ejaculator, she instructed me.

 I fell in love with making long, slow (very slow) love.
 We each travelled severally between Copenhagen and Christianø, and life was wonderful, especially during the big freeze of 1962 when the sea froze.
 I had no money, of course.
 I was trying to write short stories.

 The following two summers we both worked again at the student hostel.
 In September 1964 I invited my best friend in Belfast to come and visit...and, guess what! he replaced me in Lone’s affections.
-I returned to Ireland in a state of sadness which lasted for years, and was only relieved by my adopting a beautiful dog from the Animal Shelter in Belfast, after moving into a free ‘peppercorn-rent’ National Trust cottage (without electricity or bathroom) on the edge of Belfast.
+I returned to Ireland in a state of shock and sadness which lasted for years, and was only relieved by my adopting a beautiful dog from the Animal Shelter in Belfast, after moving into a free ‘peppercorn-rent’ National Trust cottage (without electricity or bathroom) on the edge of Belfast.
 I resumed my university studies.

 From 1965 to 1981 I had no 'love-life' apart from my beautiful bitch, nor ‘sex-life’.
 I had one or two not-very-satisfactory intimate encounters with women, and many extremely unsatisfactory encounters with very unappealing men whom I picked up in public conveniences and usually took home on the back of my scooter.